WHAT WE DO

 We are a collaboratory network

-We are the London Infection Postdoc Network, a multi-institutional platform that supports scientific and social exchange among young career researchers working on Infection Biology in London.
+We are the London Infection Network for ECRs, a multi-institutional platform that supports scientific and social exchange among young career researchers working on Infection Biology in London.

 We organise events and create virtual spaces that help postdocs to: